Planning And Delivery

 Project coordination

-Align estimating, value analysis, packaging, and procurement strategy with the realities of the site and the target schedule.
+Align value analysis, package strategy, and procurement approach with Fort Bend County expansive clay site engineering requirements, MUD utility constraints, and the target schedule.

 Project coordination

-Coordinate design decisions, milestone reviews, and scope ownership so trade bidding and permit progress do not drift apart.
+Coordinate design decision reviews, alternative evaluation, and scope ownership so Fort Bend County trade bidding and HOA design review progress do not drift apart from the value engineering conclusions.

 Project coordination